 Read morePalliative care can be beneficial at any point in an illness when distressing symptoms arise.
 It is not limited to hospice or end-of-life scenarios but instead focuses on improving the sense of contentment for cancer patients throughout their cancer journey.
 In cases of advanced […]

 Read moreSupporting a loved one or family member that has cancer can be extremely difficult.
 Contraction and treatment of cancer can be a very draining ordeal for the patient.
 Pain can occur in multiple stages.
-The discomfort that this can bring can be very severe […]
+This discomfort can be severe and often has debilitating side […]